 Not to beat a dead horse re: rain in a rainforest but.. it’ll probably rain.
 Or it will have rained recently.
 Basically, it will be wet in some capacity, and you need to pack for that.
+Being prepared for this is maybe THE most important of the El Yunque tips I’ll mention.
 I’ve got a “Rainforest Days” section in my Puerto Rico packing list I’d recommend checking out for specific product recommendations, but the definite must-haves are:

 - Hiking sandals

 - Waterproof backpack/bag

 There are lots of hiking trails, waterfalls, and natural pools in El Yunque rainforest; these are some of the things that make it so special and unique!
 When it isn’t actively raining, there is lots of swimming areas available.
 You’ll definitely want to pack a swimsuit and towel, since hopefully you’l be frolicking around in waterfalls against the recommendations of T.L.C.’s most famous song.